HISTORY OF BLACK SPRINGS

 The First Record of Settlement in the Black Springs Area

 William Davis, James Meehan and Philip Hogan, (United Irishmen), came to the Colony as convicts on board the ‘Friendship’,in 1800.
 Edward Redmond, also a United Irishman, arrived in the Colony on the ‘Minerva’, in January 1800.
-The four men mentioned above had a major influence in the first settlement of the Black Springs area.
+These four men had a major influence in the first settlement of the Black Springs area.

 James Meehan, explorer and surveyor, was assigned to Charles Grimes, the acting Surveyor General, in April 1800, the same year Meehan arrived at the Colony as an Irish political convict.
 James Meehan surveyed all the earliest farms in New South Wales and established a street plan for the early township of Bathurst.